BIO

 The Magic of Joy: Cinema of Emir Kusturica, From Realism to Magical Reality

-Essay, 2004, European Cinema, Birkbeck College, University of London.Other people on my film work:
+Essay, 2004, European Cinema, Birkbeck College, University of London.

-OLD PODCASTS
+OLD PODCASTS:

 You can hear me talking film & film culture at length with the rebel crew of Free Seed Films on Soho Radio – while I was with Picturehouse Cinemas:

-Poets, Mavericks & Prophets site image: © Abstract colorful flame patterns on white background, by modify260, Adobe Stock Standard Licence.
+Poets, Mavericks & Prophets site image: ©Abstract colorful flame patterns on white background, by modify260, Adobe Stock Standard Licence. 🧿